KEY APPLICATION DATES

 Mercy Volunteer Corps promotes social change by placing and supporting volunteers for one year of service with people who are poor and marginalized in the U.S. and South America.
 Mercy Volunteers work in education, healthcare, and social services while living together in a community and growing spiritually.

 Where do Mercy Volunteers serve?

-Mercy Volunteers serve a 1 year term in one of 10 different service cities and in Guyana, South America.
+Mercy Volunteers serve for one year in one of eleven different service cities in the United States and in Guyana, South America.
 Volunteers also serve for eight weeks in Benson, Vermont and McAllen, Texas.

 U.S. cities include Baltimore, MD; Cincinnati, OH; Detroit, MI; Philadelphia, PA; Sacramento, CA; San Francisco, CA; Savannah, GA; Pittsburgh, PA; New York, NY; and St. Michaels, AZ.

 What service opportunities are available through Mercy Volunteer Corps?

 How long is the commitment?
 When does the service year begin and end?

-Mercy Volunteer Corps placements require a one-year commitment beginning August 7, 2018.
+Mercy Volunteer Corps placements require a one-year commitment beginning in mid-August each year.
 The ending date of the yearlong commitment falls between July 15th and 31st.
 International placements require additional cross-cultural training in late July, prior to departure for their site in late August.
 Short-term placements require an eight-week commitment during the summer, beginning in late May/early June.